Francescde/ApiMovieIMDB/README.md

 - **Utilize Dask for Parallel Reading:**
    Explore the capabilities of Dask to introduce parallelization into the reading process.
 Dask is well-suited for handling larger-than-memory computations and can distribute the load across multiple cores, leading to faster data loading times.

-Note that while optimizing data loading efficiency is a valuable goal, it's important to note that the data loading process currently represents only 22% of the total computation time (157.840 / 705.030).
+**Note:** While optimizing data loading efficiency is a valuable goal, it's important to note that the data loading process currently represents only 22% of the total computation time (157.840 / 705.030).
 In contrast, data insertion accounts for a more significant portion, constituting 68% of the overall time (482.744 / 705.030).
 Hence, efforts to enhance efficiency will primarily focus on optimizing the data insertion process to achieve substantial improvements in performance.

 ## 5. **Reschedule Data Loading:**